What does a limited company secretary do?

 company secretary

-Until the main implementation of The Companies Act (2006) in April 2008, all limited companies were legally obliged to appoint a company secretary.
-However, since the Act came into force, it is no longer a mandatory requirement.
-In fact, a limited company can now be run with just a sole director if necessary.
+Until the main implementation of the Companies Act (2006) in April 2008, all limited companies were legally obliged to appoint a company secretary.

 How to appoint a company secretary

-To appoint a secretary, you need to file Form AP03.
-To dismiss a secretary (or if the secretary resigns), use Form TM02.
-Finally, if any of the company secretary’s personal details change (e.g. name or address), use Form CH03.
-View these forms online here.
+• Finally, if any of the company secretary’s personal details change (e.g. name or address), use Form CH03.

-All these forms can be submitted via the electronic WebFiling system.
 If you have any doubts or questions, ask your accountant, who should be able to process any changes on your behalf.

-Company secretary – main responsibilities
+Company secretary – primary responsibilities

 There are no firm rules which determine the responsibilities and duties of a company secretary, as they will vary between firms.
 However, some of the main typical tasks include: